simh/simh/README.md

    Token %n (n being a single digit) expands to the n'th argument Token %* expands to the whole set of arguments (%1 ... %9)

-   The input sequence "\%" represents a literal "%", and "\\" represents a literal "\".
+   The input sequence "%%" represents a literal "%".
 All other character combinations are rendered literally.

    Omitted parameters result in null-string substitutions.